 Application is closed.
 Check back in Fall 2021.

 Undergraduate TechTrek East (ISYS3206) is a 3-credit, field-study course combining class work with a weekend field study in New York City and several local Boston trips.
 During the trips students will meet with senior executives, entrepreneurs, and venture capitalists in technology industry firms.
 While focusing on the tech industry, TechTrek is designed to appeal to all majors.
 Course work and visits will have a managerial focus, highlighting executive, marketing, finance, operations, and R&D functions.

 *Although Tech Trek normally culminates with a trip to NYC or SF, we have pivoted to virtual visits due to COVID.
 The virtual aspect has created a unique opportunity that has allowed us to connect students with a greater variety alumni and professionals from across the country.

 TechTrek Boston sessions are held nearly every Friday afternoon during the academic year.
-The City of Boston is regularly rated the “Most Innovative City in America", and through this program, students leverage BC’s geographic advantage to engage area firms and executives for master-class learning sessions.
+Through this program, students leverage BC’s geographic advantage to engage area firms and executives for master-class learning sessions.
 Visits are open to all BC undergrads and grad students.
 Visit participants are expected to research firms to maximize opportunities to engage in on-site Q&A with host firm executives, entrepreneurs, and venture partners.